HGARgG-0710/recursive_int/README.md

 There is no inherent max possible size of the integers allocatable with it, only limitations are due to the user's RAM.

+NOTE: in the future, the library's orientation may change drastically (as a result of expansion).

 ## Documentation

 ### Definition